pypa/distlib/docs/reference.rst

                 an error occurs (e.g. unable to locate the public key used to verify the signature), a ``ValueError`` is raised.

+   .. method:: search(query, operation=None)

+      Search the index for distributions matching a search query.

+      :param query: The query, either as a string or a dictionary.
+If a string ``'foo'`` is passed, it will be treated equivalently to passing the dictionary ``{'name': 'foo'}``.
+The dictionary can have the following keys:

+                    * name
+                    * version
+                    * stable_version
+                    * author
+                    * author_email
+                    * maintainer
+                    * maintainer_email
+                    * home_page
+                    * license
+                    * summary
+                    * description
+                    * keywords
+                    * platform
+                    * download_url
+                    * classifiers (list of classifier strings)
+                    * project_url
+                    * docs_url (URL of the pythonhosted.org docs if they've
+                      been supplied)

+      :param operation: If specified, it should be either ``'and'`` or ``'or'``.
+If not specified, ``'and'`` is assumed.
+This is only used if a passed dictionary has multiple keys.
+                        It determines whether the intersection or the union of matches is returned.

+      :returns: A (possibly empty) list of the distributions matching the query.
+Each entry in the list will be a dictionary with the following keys:

+                * _pypi_ordering -- the internal ordering value (an integer)
+                * name --The name of the distribution
+                * version -- the version of the distribution
+                * summary -- the summary for that version

    Additional attributes:

    .. attribute:: username